ctrl-esei/Torrano_Object-Oriented-Programming_Final-Project/README.md

 # IV.
 Instruction for Running the Program

-1. Download the zip file that is attached to this repository.
+1. Download the file that is attached to this repository.
 2. Make sure that your desktop or laptop has Java installed.
-3. Unzip the file that you have downloaded.
+3. Open the file that you have downloaded.
-4. Run it.
+5. Run it.